mikesol/wagsi/README.md

 3. Checkout the `tidal` branch: `git checkout tidal`.
 3. Run `npm install && npm start`.
 4. Navigate to `localhost:8080` in Chrome or Firefox and click on **Start Audio**.
 5. In VSCode, open `src/LiveCodeHere/Wagged.purs`.
-Start editing & save the file to render.
+Start editing & save the file to render (ie change the empty `""` to `"bassdm"`).
 You should hear some beats!
 If not, file an issue on this repo.
 6. Keep editing, keep saving, and listen to your creation!

 ## API

-WagsI Tidal implements a subset of the [tidal](https://tidalcycles.org/) API + a couple additional bells and whistles.
+Wagsi implements a subset of the [tidal](https://tidalcycles.org/) API + a couple additional bells and whistles.

 ## Top-level